truenas/documentation/content/SCALEUIReference/Storage/DevicesScreensSCALE.md

 To remove a drive from the VDEV, select the drive then select **Detach** on the **[ZFS Info](#zfs-info-widget-drives)** widget to remove the drive from the VDEV (pool).

 ## Disk Widgets
-Each disk in a VDEV has a set of four widgets that shows information for that disk.
+Each disk in a VDEV has a set of four widgets that show information for that disk.
 After selecting a disk, the widgets display on the right side of the screen in the **Details for *diskname*** area of the screen.

 {{< trueimage src="/images/SCALE/Storage/DevicesDiskWidgets.png" alt="Devices Disk Widgets" id="Devices Disk Widgets" >}}